clearwest/coding-standards/docs/javascript/js-coding-standards.md

 # JavaScript Coding Standards

+## Introduction

-These guidelines are based on the [WordPress JavaScript Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/javascript/), but have been modified to serve as a general purpose standard for any JavaScript code.
+These guidelines were originally based on the [WordPress JavaScript Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/javascript/), but have been modified to serve as a general purpose standard for any JavaScript code.

-The WordPress JavaScript Coding Standards are adapted from the [jQuery JavaScript Style Guide](http://contribute.jquery.org/style-guide/js), but differ in the following ways:
+The WordPress JavaScript Coding Standards were themselves adapted from the [jQuery JavaScript Style Guide](http://contribute.jquery.org/style-guide/js), but differ in the following ways:

-- WordPress uses single quotation marks for string declarations.
+- Use single quotation marks for string declarations.
 - Case statements are indented within switch blocks.
 - Function contents are consistently indented, including full-file closure wrappers.
-- Some whitespace rules differ, for consistency with the WordPress PHP coding standards.
+- Some whitespace rules differ, for consistency with our PHP coding standards.
 - jQuery’s 100-character hard line limit is encouraged, but not strictly enforced.

 ## Spacing

+We use real **TABS** for indentation, not spaces.
+Spaces may be used for alignment in the middle of a line, but indentation should always be tabs.

-Use spaces liberally throughout your code.
+In general, use whitespace liberally throughout your code.
 “When in doubt, space it out.”

-These rules encourage liberal spacing for improved developer readability.
-The minification process creates a file that is optimized for browsers to read and process.
+Our goal is to make code as clear and easy to read for both yourself and future developers as possible.

-- Indentation with tabs.
+- Indent with tabs.
-- No whitespace at the end of line or on blank lines.
+- No whitespace at the end of a line.
 - Lines should usually be no longer than 80 characters, and should not exceed 100 (counting tabs as 4 spaces).
 This is a “soft” rule, but long lines generally indicate unreadable or disorganized code.
 - `if`/`else`/`for`/`while`/`try` blocks should **always use braces**, and always go on multiple lines.
 - Unary special-character operators (e.g., `++`, `--`) must not have space next to their operand.